boazbk/tcs/lec_03a_computing_every_function.md

 ![There are $2^{2^n}$ functions mapping $\{0,1\}^n$ to $\{0,1\}$, and an infinite number of circuits with $n$ bit inputs and a single bit of output.
 Every circuit computes one function, but every function can be computed by many circuits.
 We say that $f \in SIZE_{n,1}(s)$ if the smallest circuit that computes $f$ has $s$ or fewer gates.
 For example $XOR_n \in SIZE_{n,1}(4n)$.
 [NAND-univ-thm](){.ref} shows that _every_ function $g$ is computable by some circuit of at most $c\cdot 2^n/n$ gates, and hence $SIZE_{n,1}(c\cdot 2^n/n)$ corresponds to the set of _all_ functions from $\{0,1\}^n$ to $\{0,1\}$.](../figure/funcvscircs.png){#funcvscircfig .class  }

-While we defined $SIZE(s)$ with respect to NAND gates, we would get essentially the same class if we defined it with respect to AND/OR/NOT gates:
+While we defined $SIZE_n(s)$ with respect to NAND gates, we would get essentially the same class if we defined it with respect to AND/OR/NOT gates:

 > ### {.lemma #nandaonsizelem}
 Let $SIZE^{AON}_{n,m}(s)$ denote the set of all functions $f:\{0,1\}^n \rightarrow \{0,1\}^m$ that can be computed by an AND/OR/NOT Boolean circuit of at most $s$ gates.